 But an anti-perfectionist objection different from the ones just noted might be available.
 Instead of challenging the move from moral to political perfectionism, neutralists might try to block an earlier move within moral perfectionism.
-That is, neutralists might claim that whatever the differences between political and nonpolitical action, in neither case do we have a reason to intervene in order to encourage others to adopt worthy ideals or discourage them from adopting unworthy ones.
+That is, neutralists might claim that whatever the differences between political and nonpolitical action, in nei-ther case do we have a reason to intervene in order to encourage others to adopt worthy ideals or discourage them from adopting unworthy ones.
 As Jeremy Waldron puts it:

 ...the connection between [perfectionist] evaluation and perfectionist intervention is not nearly so straightforward.
-That an ideal is unworthy provides a person with a reason not to choose it as her ideal, but it is not at all clear that it provides others ... with a reason to discourage her from choosing it.12
+That an ideal is unworthy provides a person with a reason not to choose it as her ideal, but it is not at all clear that it provides others ... with a reason to discourage her from choosing it.11

 It is unclear, however, what might justify such a view-unless, that is, it rested on a moral theory that was thoroughly egoistic, at least with respect to perfectionist goals.
-13 Without here arguing against egoistic versions of moral perfectionism, let me just note that apart from what I take to be their utter unattractiveness, they also seem to be at odds with the primary thrust of doctrines of neutrality, which are typically about the relation between moral reasoning in general and moral reasoning in the political sphere (seeking as they do to exclude some moral considerations appealing as they may be-from politics), and not about the content of basic morality itself.
+Without here arguing against egoistic versions of moral perfectionism, let me just note that apart from what I take to be their utter unattractiveness, they are also at odds with the very point of theories of political neutrality, which is to defend a certain relation between political morality and morality in general (one in which some moral considerations-appealing as they may be-are excluded from politics), and not to lay out the content of basic morality itself.

-Let me also add that my initial claim concerning a (defeasible) reason to intervene should not be confused with another, stronger claim-namely, with the claim that the unworthiness (say) of a person's ideal imposes on others a duty to discourage her from pursuing it.
-Even nonegoistic versions of moral perfectionism that made this stronger claim would be vulnerable to a variant of Waldron's objection that substituted 'duty' for 'reason'.
-But my argument sidesteps this possible complication, for my initial claim invokes only a reason, not a duty, to intervene.
+Let me also add that my claim concerning a reason to intervene should not be confused with the much stronger claim that the unworthiness of a person's ideals imposes on others a duty to discourage her from pursuing them.
+The stronger claim may be vulnerable to Waldron's above objection (with 'duty' substituted for 'reason').
+But my own initial claim sidesteps this difficulty by invoking only a reason, not a duty, to intervene.
 And so, the request that anti-perfectionists provide overriding considerations still stands.
-To the above-noted anti-perfectionist attempts to do so I now turn.
+To the abovementioned attempts to provide such considerations I now turn.